cs60050/ArtificiallyArtistic/README.md

 # ArtificiallyArtistic
-This is the repository for our machine learning term project on Computer Generated Art.
-We shall be working on the Artistic Rendering of Images.
+This is the repository for our Machine Learning Term project on Computer Generated Art.
+We have worked on the Artistic Rendering of Images.

 ##Group Members